MicrosoftDocs/windows-dev-docs/terminal/customize-settings/color-schemes.md

 ## Included color schemes

-The following color schemes come included in the Windows Terminal inside the defaults.json file, which can be accessed by holding <kbd>alt</kbd> and clicking the settings button.
-If you would like to set one in a profile, you can add the `colorScheme` property with the color scheme's `name` as the value.
+Windows Terminal includes these color schemes inside the defaults.json file, which can be accessed by holding <kbd>alt</kbd> and selecting the settings button.
+If you would like to set up a color scheme inside one of your command line profiles, add the `colorScheme` property with the color scheme's `name` as the value.

 ```json
 "colorScheme": "COLOR SCHEME NAME"